Morris glad district

 The Carter Case

-In 2000, James “Ted” Carter was
+In 2000, James “Ted” Carter was the

-the basketball coach at Monte
+basketball coach at Monte Vista High

-Vista High School in Spring Valley.
+School in Spring Valley.
+He informed

-He informed administrators when
+administrators when football coach

-football coach Ed Carberry urged a
+Ed Carberry urged a student to take

-clear that the school had no
+When it became clear that the school

-job at Orange Glen High School in
+a job at Orange Glen High School in

 Escondido.
 The student, Harlan

-Edison, was eventually
+Edison, was eventually hospitalized

-hospitalized with kidney failure.
+with kidney failure.

-Carter began to have problems at
+Carter began to have problems at his

-his new school when Dianna
+new school when Dianna Carberry,

-Carberry, the wife of the coach
+the wife of the coach who urged the

-became principal of Orange
+supplements, became principal of

-Glenn.
-Dianne Carberry fired
+Orange Glenn.
+Dianne Carberry

-Coach Carter.
+fired Coach Carter.
 In the lawsuit

 that followed, jurors found that